13 low-impact exercise equipment options to maximize your fitness journey

 Courtesy Cassidy Mckenna / Courtesy Danielle Murphy

-Beyond avoiding late gym fees to cancellations, building a mini athletic club inside your home has many health benefits.
+And you don't need to do HIIT to get results.
 For starters, in a 2017 study from the University of North Dakota, it was also found that low-impact exercises like tai chi and yoga can improve balance and muscle tone.
+Both of which can easily be done at home!

 To keep up with your fitness journey, Shop TODAY talked to two fitness experts for the best workout tips and low-impact exercises to maintain your overall wellness.
 We also found several topnotch low-impact exercise equipment options that will keep you in shape.